 Ristorante Da Ugo, Castelsardo

 Ristorante Da Ugo has too many photos of A-Listers and the glitterati dining here that it can’t get them all up on the wall.
 Seafood and fish abound.
 Don’t be put off by the somewhat basic decor and unattractive frontage (honestly, I’d have walked past had it not been recommended).
 The food makes up for it.
-You are going to want to carve out some time for this restaurant as every dish seems to come with a story and the staff are very happy to chat to you about what is on your plate.
+You are going to want to carve out some time for this restaurant as every dish seems to come with a story and the staff are very happy to chat with you about what is on your plate.